 This information can be found at https://www.marygrove.edu/satisfactory-academic-progress-sap

-Federal and state governments mandate the establishment and enforcement of a satisfactory academic progress (SAP) policy.
-Failure to maintain SAP requires the student receive financial aid on a probationary basis or that financial aid eligibility be cancelled all together until SAP as defined by the Office of Scholarships and Financial Aid (OSFA) is met.
+Federal Title IV regulations mandate the establishment and enforcement of a satisfactory academic progress (SAP) policy.
+Failure to maintain SAP requires the student receive financial aid on a probationary basis or that financial aid eligibility be cancelled all together until SAP as defined by the Office of Financial Aid is met.
 Students have the right to appeal their status if they have mitigating circumstances they believe prevented them from maintaining or achieving SAP.
 Students are notified when they are not meeting SAP and told what they must do for continued aid eligibility.
-Undergraduate students are considered to be making SAP and are financial aid eligible if they:
+Graduate students are considered to be making SAP and are financial aid eligible if they:

-Students who consistently fail to meet this standard may jeopardize their eligibility for financial aid, including student loans and work study.
-The Office of Scholarships and Financial Aid (OSFA) will notify you when your eligibility for financial aid is in jeopardy.
+Students who consistently fail to meet this standard may jeopardize their eligibility for financial aid, including student loans..
+The Office of Financial Aid will notify you when your eligibility for financial aid is in jeopardy.
 The notification will include what you must do to regain eligibility or avoid losing eligibility.

-The OSFA SAP policy may differ from that of Marygrove College.
-While a student may be considered in “good standing” with Marygrove College, they may not necessarily be making Financial Aid SAP.
+The Office of Financial Aid SAP policy may differ from that of Marygrove College.
+While a student may be considered in "good standing" with Marygrove College, they may not necessarily be making Financial Aid SAP.

 If you cannot complete a course or if you cannot attend any courses for which you registered, you must withdrawal ("drop") officially from the class or from the College.